-The International Federation of Horseracing Authorities or IFHA is the world governing body for the sport of Horseracing.
+The International Federation of Horseracing Authorities (IFHA) is the world governing body for the sport of horseracing.
 The history of IFHA goes back as far as 1961 when the International Joint Secretarial Liaison Committee was first created.
 The main role of the Committee helped establish better international relations and greater harmony of racing rules.
 About twenty years later the Committee was renamed as the International Executive Liaison Committee with a common goal of simplifying executive meetings by adding Executive Council Member representation from Asia, Americas, Great Britain and Ireland.
-Newmarket in England was the location for the first International Stewards’ Meeting in July 1966 and these meetings were held on an irregular basis until the last in 1992 in Lexington, Kentucky.
 In October 1971 the European Pattern Committee was established.
-The Pattern recommended that several times of the year Turf Authorities had to ensure a number of races of certain distances were created for the best horses.
+The Pattern recommended that several times of the year Turf Authorities had to ensure many races of certain distances were created for the best horses.
 Races were of a limited number spread over the course of the year so that the best horses could not avoid racing against each other.
 The creation of the European Pattern also established a Group Race System of three groups.
 The highest level of Group 1 includes classic races of a high championship standard and a major international significance.
-Further important dates include the first meeting of the International Stud Book Committee in October 1971, the first publication of the International Classification just over a year later, and the creation of the International Cataloguing Standards Committee in 1983.